-ExpressCluster X consists of three modules: ExpressCluster Server, ExpressCluster X WebManager, and ExpressCluster X Builder.
+ExpressCluster X consists of three modules: ExpressCluster Server (main module), ExpressCluster X WebManager, and ExpressCluster X Builder.
 Check configuration and operation requirements of each machine where these modules will be used.
-The following is the basic system requirements for ExpressCluster X 3.0 for Windows:
+For details about the operating environments, see Chapter 3 "Installation Requirements for ExpressCluster" in the Getting Started Guide.